altaga/Txt2App/README.md

 # Fastlinks:

-Hi!, if you are a judge and want to review the code and Nvidia Ai Workbench Container here the links:
+Hi!, if you are a judge and want to review the code and the Nvidia Ai Workbench Container here are the links:

 - **Nvidia Ai Workbench Container**: [OPEN VIDEO](pending...)
 - **Video Demo**: [OPEN VIDEO](pending...)